 The words "I'm going to see a counselor" frighten a lot of people.
-This is because, unfortunately, it carries with it the stigma that comes from being labeled as "weak".
+This is because, unfortunately, it sometimes carries with it the stigma that comes from being labeled as "weak" or "broken".
 Nobody wants to admit they don't have it all together.
 Nobody wants to admit they may not have the answers and that they need help.
 The thing is though, we all need help on occasion because we are all only human, and this is where counseling comes in.

 First however, it is important to understand the difference between counseling and therapy.
 While a counselor will generally listen, give advice and help the individual in question to reach a specific desired outcome, they aren't always trained specifically in Psychology.
 In fact, while many counselors do indeed have license as well as educational backgrounds in the subject of Psychology, counselors can also be people such as clergy, life coaches, spiritual advisors, etc.

-Therapists on the other hand are always licensed and hold a degree in the subject they advise on.
-Additionally, therapists tend to take a more behavioral approach to problems than do counselors.
-Because of this, counselors tend to be a bit less intimidating for people who are apprehensive about getting help in the first place, seeing as they can feel a bit more relatable - like simply talking with a new friend.
+Psychotherapists and psychologists, on the other hand, are licensed professionals who hold a degree in the subject they advise on.
+Additionally, therapists tend to take a more psychological and behavioral approach to problems than do counselors.
+Because of this, counselors may be a bit less intimidating for people who are apprehensive about getting help in the first place, seeing as they can feel a bit more relatable - like simply talking with a new friend.

-Keeping that in mind, if you have reached a place in your life where you feel at a loss for what to do next (whether that be because you're depressed, you feel your relationship with your significant other ending, you've recently lost someone close to you, you have issues coping with the stresses of each day, etc), counseling can be extremely beneficial for you and is something to seriously consider.
-This is because talking with a counselor can help you to come to realizations you may not have been able to on your own, as well as give you the tools you need to get through and keep moving forward.
+Keeping that in mind, if you have reached a place in your life where you feel at a loss for what to do next (whether that be because you're depressed, you feel your relationship with your significant other ending, you've recently lost someone close to you, you have issues coping with the stresses of each day, etc), therapy and/or counseling can be extremely beneficial.
+Talking with a therapist or counselor may provide new insights/perspectives as well as some tools to keep you moving forward.

-The main issue here however, is counseling - as helpful as it can be - also tends to be pretty expensive.
-So even if you want to get help, often it may feel impossible.
+The main issue here however, is therapy - as helpful as it can be - also tends to be pretty expensive.
+So even if you want to get help, there may be financial barriers.
 After all, very few of us have an extra $200 a week to drop for just an hour of help.

 Luckily, there are affordable and even free sources of counseling out there.
-The trick with these is you: a) have to know where to look, and b) do your research on which option is right for you.
+Now, counseling is not always an appropriate replacement for therapy, however in many cases it can be quite helpful.
+The tricks to finding affordable or free counseling services are: a) you have to know where to look, and b) do your research on which option is right for you.

-That said, below are several forms of free counseling which you may find work well for you.
+That said, below are several forms of free counseling which you may find to be helpful.